Video Asset Manager logo

 How Most Editors Log B-Roll (And Where It Falls Apart)

-Most YouTube editors fall into 1 of these 3 workflows for logging b-roll footage.
-While they all work, they all have flaws.
+Most YouTube editors fall into 1 of 3 workflows when logging b-roll.
+And while they all work, they are not perfect.

 Watch and Cut Directly in the Timeline

-The most common approach: import your footage into your video editing tool (Premiere Pro, DaVinci Resolve, or Final Cut Pro), scrub through the video, and cut the clips you want directly into the timeline.
+The most common approach is importing footage into your video editing tool (Premiere Pro, DaVinci Resolve, or Final Cut Pro), scrubbing through the video, and cutting the clips you want directly into the timeline.

 Transcribe and Document

-Other editors may prefer to transcribe the video footage if it's in interview style and drop things into a Google Doc.
+Other editors may prefer to transcribe the video footage if it’s in interview style and drop it into a Google Doc.

 Organize with Folders and Naming Conventions

-Then there's the folder approach: nested directories, descriptive filenames, and maybe thumbnail previews so you can visually scan what's inside.
+Then there’s the folder approach with nested directories, descriptive filenames, and maybe thumbnail previews so you can visually scan what’s inside.

-This holds up fine when your library is small (tens of hours of footage).
-But once you cross a threshold, you'll probably spend more time babysitting the folder structure than actually editing.
+This b-roll organization method holds up fine when your library is small (tens of hours of footage).
+But after a certain point, you’ll probably spend more time babysitting the folder structure than actually editing.

 These Manual Workflows are a Bottleneck

-Manually logging 1 hour of raw footage takes multiple hours.
-That's valuable time you could've spent on the actual edit.
+Manually logging 1 hour of raw footage takes multiple hours, which would be better spent on the actual edit.

 And most of that work doesn’t carry over between videos, either.
 Everything you organized for the last video won’t help you find clips if you work on a similar video in the future.